 Workforce development through the inclusion of pre-college, undergraduate, graduate students or post-doctoral researchers is a required component for funding.
-Only in exceptional cases will research projects be funded that lack the significant involvement of undergraduate or graduate students or post-doctoral researchers.
+Only in exceptional cases will research projects be funded that lack the significant involvement of undergraduate or graduate students or post- doctoral researchers.
 NJSGC encourages projects that include direct student support in proposed budgets as well.
-Furthermore, NJSGC and NSGCP encourages applicants to recruit and engage students and fellows from under-represented groups, individuals with disabilities, and individuals from economically or educationally disadvantaged backgrounds that may have limited ability to increase their STEM (science, technology, engineering, and math) literacy and/or to pursue careers in STEM- related fields.
+Furthermore, NJSGC and NSGCP encourages applicants to recruit and engage all students and fellows including those that may have limited ability to increase their STEM (science, technology, engineering, and math) literacy and/or to pursue careers in STEM- related fields.